yuvalmGS/gigaspaces-wiki-jekyll/xap97net/document-(schema-free)-entries.markdown

 !GRA:Images^new-in-801-banner.png|align=right!

 The GigaSpaces document API exposes the space as [Document Store|http://en.wikipedia.org/wiki/Document-oriented_database].
-A document, which is represented by the class {{SpaceDocument}}, is essentially a collection of key-value pairs, where the keys are strings and the values are primitives, {{String}}, {{Date}}, other documents, or collections thereof.
+A document, which is represented by the class `SpaceDocument`, is essentially a collection of key-value pairs, where the keys are strings and the values are primitives, `String`, `Date`, other documents, or collections thereof.
 Most importantly, the Space is aware of the internal structure of a document, and thus can index document properties at any nesting level and expose rich query semantics for retrieving documents.

 Unlike concrete objects, which force users to design a fixed data schema (in the form of a class definition) and adhere to it, a document is much more dynamic - users can add and remove properties at runtime as necessary.
-A Document always belongs to a certain type, represented by the interface {{ISpaceTypeDescriptor}}.
+A Document always belongs to a certain type, represented by the interface `ISpaceTypeDescriptor`.

 Before a certain Document instance is written to the space, its type should be introduced to the data grid.
 The type has a name and controls metadata such as an identifier property, a routing property and which properties are initially indexed (naturally, you can also index new properties at runtime after adding them to your documents).